While calcium is often touted for helping build strong bones, there's actually way more to this essential mineral.

 51 to 70 years

-Pregnant and breastfeeding women between 14 and 18 years old should get 1,300 milligrams of calcium daily, while pregnant and breastfeeding women 19 and older should aim for 1,000 milligrams of calcium daily.
+Pregnant and breastfeeding people between 14 and 18 years old should get 1,300 milligrams of calcium daily, while pregnant and breastfeeding people 19 and older should aim for 1,000 milligrams of calcium daily.

 Foods High in Calcium